emacs-berlin/emacs-berlin.org/index.md

 <section id="below-fold"><div class="row"><div class="medium-8 columns">

-#  January 31th Meetup
+#  January 31st Meetup

-Next meetup will be on Wednesday January 31th 2018.
+The next meetup will be on Wednesday January 31st 2018.

 No confirmed talks so far, therefore let us know if you have something you want to talk about, anything more or less Emacs related is